amanmohdtp/megabro/README.md

 ## What it does

-Megabro is a local AI interface that talks to **Google Gemini** directly from your browser — no cloud dashboard, no account wall, no tracking.
+Megabro is a local AI interface that talks to **Google Gemini** directly from your browser.
+So no cloud dashboard, no account wall, no tracking.
 Just a clean terminal-style UI on `localhost:3000`.

 - **Instant boot** : minimal dependencies, sub-second startup
 - **Live chat** : send commands, get smart AI responses